 Medical Disclaimer

 The information on this website is for informational purposes only and does not provide nor substitute professional medical advice.
 Always seek the help of a physician or other qualified health provider if you have questions regarding your health!
-This content is not intended to replace professional medical advice, diagnosis, or treatment.
+This content does not replace professional medical advice, diagnosis, or treatment.
 Do not overlook professional medical advice or wait to seek it because of something you have read on this site.
 In the event of a medical emergency, call 911 immediately.
 This website does not recommend nor endorse any specific tests, doctors, products, procedures, opinions, or other information that may be noted on the website.
-Dependence on any information supplied by this website is exclusively at your own risk.
+Dependence on any data this website supplies is at your own risk.

 Sources